donna2864/Java-Programming/PracticeProblems/Questions.md

 14. Is given year a leap year or not
 15. Print prime numbers from 1 to N
 16. Finding if given number is a pythagorean triplet

+## Array Problems:
+1. Build Array from Permutation
+2. Concatenation of Array
+3. Running Sum of 1d Array
+4. Richest Customer Wealth
+5. Maximum count of positive and negative numbers